 The application process

-If you feel the position would be a good fit for your skills and commitment level after reading the position description, requirements and restrictions, take the next steps:
+If you’ve read the position description, requirements and restrictions [PDF], and feel the position would be a good fit for your skills and commitment level, take the next steps:

-- After reviewing your application, a staff member will invite you to complete a digital interview.
+- After reviewing your application, a staff member will invite you to complete an online digital interview.
 If we mutually determine that the opportunity appears to be a good fit, you will be offered the volunteer position.

 - Before becoming an official volunteer, you will be asked to sign a volunteer agreement and a waiver/release of liability.